Cipherprobe/malibot/README.md

 # ‼️ Disclaimer
 Cipherprobe (me) is not responsible for any actions done by you.
 Use this program at your own risk.
 I cannot be held responsible for anything.

+# License
+If you use my program in a YouTube video or is using my program for a presentation, please credit me.
+Just say something like 'Cipherprobe's program, find him on Github' and that would very much be appreciated.
+Also read LICENSE.md on this repository.